The Australian Curling Federation is committed to Curling environments that are safe, supportive and friendly for children and young people.

 Child safety must be embedded in Australian Curling culture and understood and practised at all levels of the sport.

 It is essential everyone involved with delivering Curling in Australia understands the important legal and governance responsibilities they have in relation to child safety.
 This includes boards, committees, administrators, volunteers, coaches, officials, parents and participants.
 We have zero tolerance for any behaviour that puts the well-being of children and young people at risk.

 We are committed to safeguarding everyone involved in our organisation and in our sport including children and young people in our care and ensuring that they feel and are safe.
 Accordingly, we wish to ensure that our personnel strive for the highest possible standards with respect to safeguarding children and young people from abuse.
-To that end we have developed Codes of Conduct and a Child Safe Sport Franework to identify and prevent behaviour that may be harmful to the children and young people in our sport.
+To that end, the Australian Curling Federation adopted the National Integrity Framework with its six policies including a Member Protection Policy and Child Safeguarding Policy to identify and prevent behaviour that may be harmful to the children and young people in our sport.